CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~

-There is a strong assumption here that `foreign` is already sorted.
-If `foreign` were not sorted (or if you simply did not want to check/assume it
+There is a strong assumption here that the data is already sorted by the variables we are splitting `by` on (e.g. `foreign`).
+If `foreign` were not
-was), you could instead use
+sorted (or if you simply did not want to check/assume it was), you could instead use

 ```
 bysort foreign: summ price